kyma-project/telemetry-manager/docs/user/04-metrics.md

 ### Result

 You activated a MetricPipeline and metrics start streaming to your backend.
-To verify that the pipeline is running, verify that the status of the LogPipeline in your cluster is `Ready`:
+To verify that the pipeline is running, verify that the status of the MetricPipeline in your cluster is `Ready`:
     ```bash
     kubectl get metricpipeline
     NAME              STATUS    AGE
     backend           Ready     44s
+    ```

 ## Operations